-Even though the original write-up found in the Times does a great job of summarizing the overall findings of the study, here is the official conclusion from the researchers:
+From the original write-up found in the Times, here is the official conclusion from the researchers:

 Flu Vaccines vs. Vitamin D Supplementation